 2017 started like a movie for me.
 A bad movie.
 And I’ve been the reluctant actor in this unwanted drama.
+But these four lessons will stick with me for a long time

 In about 100 hours, I’ve spent more time than I love in two of my least favorite places- the hospital and the police station.
 It’s been a turbulent mix of deep peace, utter shock, strong faith, high hopes, raw desperation, great joy, real frustration and bristling anger.
 I kid you not.